Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Increased hair loss, loose undercoat, itching, or dull fur are typical accompanying symptoms.
 Some dogs may also appear more tired or prone to skin irritations during this time.

 ❓5.
-Is shedding in dogs also hormonally controlled?
+Is shedding in dogs also hormonally induced?

-Yes, especially in unneutered dogs, shedding is influenced by the hormonal cycle.
-Heat cycles or neutering can also change coat behavior.
+Yes, especially in unspayed dogs, shedding is influenced by the hormonal cycle.
+Heat or castration can also change coat behavior.

 ❓6.
-What can I do if my dog sheds a lot?
+What can I do if my dog sheds heavily?

-In addition to regular grooming, intestinal cleansing with natural products like zeolite can help.
-Healthy digestion supports skin function from within – the coat benefits from it.
+Besides regular grooming, intestinal cleansing with natural products like zeolite can help.
+A healthy digestion supports skin function from within – benefitting the coat.

 ❓7.
 Is zeolite useful during shedding?

 Zeolite can positively influence skin and coat health via the intestines.
-It helps the organism bind and excrete metabolic waste – a natural aid especially during periods of increased strain such as shedding.
+It helps the organism bind and excrete metabolic waste – a natural aid, especially during times of increased strain like shedding.

 You can read more here: